Rawat890/Revision-React-Native/README.md

-# Minor-Projects
-Consists of the projects in react native specifically to understand various concepts of React native
+Revision of concepts of react native